ddev/ddev/docs/content/developers/testing-docs.md

 This will launch a web server on port 8000 and automatically refresh pages as they’re edited.

 !!!tip "No need to install MkDocs locally!"
-    It’s easiest to install [install MkDocs locally](https://www.mkdocs.org/user-guide/installation/), but you don’t have to.
-The `make mkdocs-serve` command will look for and use a local binary, otherwise using `make` to build and serve the documenation.
+    It’s easiest to [install MkDocs locally](https://www.mkdocs.org/user-guide/installation/), but you don’t have to.
+The `make mkdocs-serve` command will look for and use a local binary, otherwise using `make` to build and serve the documentation.
 If you don’t have `make` installed on your system, you can directly run the command it would have instead:

     ```
     docker run -it -p 8000:8000 -v "${PWD}:/docs" -e "ADD_MODULES=mkdocs-material mkdocs-redirects mkdocs-minify-plugin mdx_truly_sane_lists mkdocs-git-revision-date-localized-plugin" -e "LIVE_RELOAD_SUPPORT=true" -e "FAST_MODE=true" -e "DOCS_DIRECTORY=./docs" polinux/mkdocs;